Skip to content

 Final note

-AXP.OS comes with its own recovery so if you flash a custom recovery it gets overwritten on next update!
-Even worse if you own a device which does not have a dedicated recovery partition (e.g. the OnePlus 6T) flashing TWRP will remove Magisk and needs to be manually re-flashed afterwards, so causing just trouble at the end.
+AXP.OS comes with its own recovery so if you flash a custom recovery it gets overwritten on next update.
+If you own a device which does not have a dedicated recovery partition (like most modern devices) flashing a custom recovery like TWRP will also remove Magisk on AXP.OS - Pro and the ability to re-lock the bootloader.

 Last updated on